DanRohde/blender-stuff/WFC 3D Generator/README.md

     * wfc_scale_min,wfc_scale_max,wfc_scale_steps: a float vector (x,y,z) for non-uniform scaling

 ## Upcoming Features
-* more constraints: count constraints ...
+* more constraints: symmetry, frequency, probability, pattern, local/region, ...
 * a constraint validator to check for unknown objects ...
 * a different kind of constraints based on connector types instead of object lists